gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

 For our project, you are welcome to propose new exercises to be included in this project by creating an new issue.
 Describe what you would like in this exercise and if possible propose what the solution should look like.

-If you can write up the codes for the solution, then follow the _ Propose a solution using pull reques_ below.
+If you can write up the exercise statment or the codes for the solution, then follow the guide below.

-##  Propose a solution using pull reques
+##  Propose a solution using the pull request

+### General github workflow

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request (PR).
 This is the primary way for you to submit solutions to the exercise in codes.